ComplexSecurity/Burp-Suite-Exam/GraphQL API Vulnerabilities/GraphQL API Vulnerabilities.md

 Try to run an introspection query in Repeater by right-clicking and choosing "Set introspection query".
 Search for any hidden values or fields that are not sent by default and modify the original GraphQL query to include that field - it may include sensitive information.

 If there is a ton of schema information, right click the request and "Save GraphQL queries to site map" to better understand the individual queries.
 If any query allows sending of a guessable ID (e.g. id=1), try fuzzing the value to potentially extract sensitive information.

+Additionally, try inserting potentially hidden fields such as "postPassword" to the query to potentially extract sensitive information hidden from view but part of the object.
 # Bypass Introspection Defenses

 If introspection is disabled, insert a special character after the `__schema` keyword.
 Attempt to bypass the regex of excluding `__schema` in queries via spaces, newlines and commas since they are ignored by GraphQL but not by flawed regex: